Salad in a Mason Jar

 Tips:

-• Make sure lettuce is patted dry as much as possible.
+• Make sure lettuce is spun or patted dry as much as possible.

 • Fill mason jars as full as possible with lettuce so there is very little air at the top.

 • Do NOT put dressing in container.
-I open my jar before I leave for work and put dressing in or take it with me.
+We open the jar before leaving for work and put dressing in or bring it in a small container.

-My garden didn’t do that great so I go to Sam’s Club and purchase in bulk.
-One container of Spring Mix from there will make 6 quart size mason jars worth of salads.
+Our gardens didn’t do that great this year.
+So we go to Sam’s Club and purchase in bulk.
+One container of Spring Mix from there will make 6 quart-size Mason jars worth of salads.
 It’s perfect for the week!
-Before trying this, I would throw out half the bag of salad.
+Before trying this, we would at times throw out half the bag of salad.

-You can put other items in your salad but I like starting with this base and going from there.
+You can put other items in your salad, but we like starting with this base and going from there.
 For some great salad recipes, check out Nosh and Nourish.

 This is one of the best food hacks out there!
 For others, see our Sisters Know Best Food Hacks.